Baryogenesis and Dark Matter in Multiple Hidden Sectors: Introduction

 The above analysis, however, changes qualitatively if one considers dark sectors with \textit{positive} Higgs mass squared parameter.
 Such sectors were dubbed ``exotic'' in~\cite{PhysRevD.101.095016} and shown to produce interesting gravitational wave phenomenology.
 Because the Higgs mass squared is positive, the Higgs does not break electroweak symmetry, and $SU(2)\times U(1)$ is a good symmetry until the QCD phase transition at much lower temperatures.
 Therefore, even though the lepton asymmetry transferred to exotic sectors is smaller than that of the SM sector, the sphaleron process is significantly more efficient, and this can accommodate the observed dark matter abundance of $\Omega_{\rm DM} \sim 5 \Omega_{B}$.
-The requirement that dark matter is in one of the exotic sectors also gives a lower bound on the effective relativistic degrees of freedom, $\Delta N_{\rm eff} \gtrsim 0.05$, which could be observable at CMB-S4~\cite{Abazajian:2019eic}.

-We note that it was previously argued that sectors with a positive Higgs mass parameter cannot have a baryon asymmetry~\cite{Arkani-Hamed:2005zuc}.
+We note that it was previously argued that sectors with a positive Higgs mass parameter cannot have a baryon asymmetry~\cite{arkani2005predictive}.
 The argument was that after QCD and electroweak phase transition, even though the sphaleron is exponentially suppressed, it is still faster than Hubble (which is Planck suppressed), and thus all the baryon asymmetry is washed out.
 Because of the exponential suppression of the sphaleron, this conclusion depends very sensitively on the phase transition temperature compared to the electroweak boson mass.
-While that ratio can be computed on the lattice in an SM-like setup, QCD in the exotic sector has six massless flavours, so the phase transition is expected to be first order~\cite{PhysRevD.29.338} and qualitatively different than the SM.
+While that ratio can be computed on the lattice in an SM-like setup, QCD in the exotic sector has six massless flavors, so the phase transition is expected to be first order~\cite{PhysRevD.29.338} and qualitatively different than the SM.
 Furthermore, the electroweak boson mass depends on the $SU(2)$ gauge coupling, $g$.
-While the minimal Nnaturalness setup has $g$ being the same in the exotic and SM sector, this need not be the case to solve the hierarchy problem.
+While the minimal N-naturalness setup has $g$ being the same in the exotic and SM sectors, this need not be the case to solve the hierarchy problem.
 Therefore, we find that a baryon asymmetry in the dark sector is indeed possible, and asymmetric dark matter can be accommodated.

 The dark matter will be dominated by the neutrons in the exotic sector with the lightest Higgs mass.
 Furthermore, the pions in these sectors are much lighter than the SM pions, so these neutrons can form large nuclei~\cite{Krnjaic:2014xza,Hardy:2014mqa}.
 In fact,~\cite{Hardy:2014mqa} showed that such an agglomeration of neutrons is generic and the exotic nuclei can be expected to grow quite large.
 This means that dark matter self-interaction is suppressed and the bounds from the Bullet Cluster~\cite{Randall_2008} can be evaded.